-Add this to the stand mixer bowl, along with another 1/2 cup of the flour.
+Add to stand mixer bowl, along with another 1/2 cup of flour.
 Mix until combined.

-Add the remaining flour 1 cup at a time, mixing between additions, until a dough forms.
+Add remaining flour 1 cup at a time, mixing between additions, until a dough forms.

-Cover it with a clean, damp dishcloth and let rise in a warm area for 1 hour and 30 minutes.
+Cover with a clean, damp dishcloth and let rise in a warm area for 1 hour and 30 minutes.

 Heat oven to 350 F. Separate about 1/4 of the dough and use it to make bone shapes to drape across the loaf.

 Shape rest of dough into a flat-bottomed semi-sphere.
 Position bone shapes on the top of loaf and press gently so they adhere.
 Let dough rise for an additional hour.

-Bake the loaf in a preheated oven for about 40 minutes (30 minutes for smaller loaves).
+Bake the loaf for about 40 minutes (30 minutes for smaller loaves).

 Cool and glaze, if desired, before serving.

 Cut pan de muerto into large wedges for eating by hand.
-Serve it with Mexican hot chocolate or champurrado (chocolate atole) if you like.
-Enjoy!
+Serve with Mexican hot chocolate or champurrado (chocolate atole) if you like.

 Note: The most common bone-shaped dough pieces look stylized yet still simple.
 You might just form ball shapes and press them into the loaf in a line.
 You also can take a piece of dough, roll it into a long cylinder and place a ball at each end.
 You can add more detail if you like, but even a slightly "knobby" loaf gets the idea across.

 You can make a few different types of glazes for pan de muerto.
 After applying a glaze, sprinkle the loaf with plenty of white or color sugars, using granulated sugar, superfine (not confectioners') sugar, or table sugar pulverized in a blender or food processor.
 Here are a few more options.